melowntech/vts-browser-js/README.md

 # VTS Browser JS

-**The VTS Browser JS** is a JavaScript WebGL rendering engine used and developed by [Melown Technologies SE](http://melown.com) as part of VTS 3D map streaming and rendering stack.
-With incredibly small footprint (about 163 kB of gziped JS code), it provides almost all features for 3D mapping you will ever want.
+**The VTS Browser JS** is a JavaScript WebGL map rendering engine with small footprint (about 163 kB of gziped JS code), it provides almost all features for 3D mapping you will ever want.

-With VTS Browser JS you are able to combine and render various geospatial data in one map. *TODO more about main advantages & features*
+With VTS Browser JS you are able to combine and render various geospatial data in one map.
+Style and display heightcoded geodata.
+Render your textured meshes or OBJ models.
+Or occupy it's font rendering engine with exotic writing systems.

 VTS Browser JS is (independently usable) part of [VTS 3D Geospatial Software Stack](http://vtsdocs.melown.com/en/latest/index.html): a state-of-the-art, full-stack open source platform for 3D geospatial application development.